pluggdapps/pluggdapps/docs/platform.rst

 Platform
 ========

-Pluggdapps is a component architecture in python.
+Pluggdapps is a component system in python.
 It provides a platform to specify interfaces and define plugins that can implement one or more of those interfaces.